UPDATED FOR 2023

 Spanish Immigration uses a calculation based on a system called IPREM, literally “the Public Multiple Effects Income Indicator” or Indicador Público de Renta de Efectos Múltiples in Spanish.

-The IPREM figure is reviewed annually, with 2021 seeing the first rise since 2017 and the rate has been increased again for 2022.
+The IPREM figure is reviewed annually, with 2021 seeing the first rise since 2017 and the rate was increased again in 2022.

 For 2021, IPREM was: